-The Department of Pharmacy Administration has one of the oldest graduate programs in the country, offering quality graduate education for more than 45 years.
-109 theses and 88 dissertations were completed in the Department of Pharmacy Administration between 1964-2015.
+The Department of Pharmacy Administration has one of the oldest graduate programs in the country, offering quality graduate education for more than 55 years.
+The department’s students have completed 122 theses and 103 dissertations between 1964-2019.
 The alumni of the program have been successful in academia, pharmacy consulting and management, pharmaceutical industry, managed care and in other health care organizations.
 We encourage you to read the rest of the Department’s history to gain an appreciation of the accomplished faculty and alumni that have been associated with the Department over the years.

 Pharmacy Administration was first listed as a separate unit of the University of Mississippi School of Pharmacy in the Bulletin (University Catalog) in 1952-53.
 Prior to that year, the courses recognized today as Pharmacy Administration courses were listed under the unit entitled “Pharmacy.”
 The other units in the School were Pharmaceutical Chemistry, Pharmacognosy, and Pharmacology.
 The courses which might have been classified as Pharmacy Administration prior to the listing of the discipline were History of Pharmacy and Pharmacy Law taught by Dr. Elmer Hammond, Dean of the School of Pharmacy, and Drug Store Management and Business Methods taught by Mr. William New, owner and pharmacist of New’s Drug Store in Oxford, MS.